How can you successfully integrate into a company through a work-study program?

 My colleagues don't expect me to already know how to do everything.

-💡 Asking questions is often seen as a sign of interest and engagement.
+💡 Asking questions is often perceived as a sign of interest and commitment.

 Every company has its own norms, organizational structure, and way of working.
 Understanding this corporate culture requires a learning curve and a genuine ability to balance training with on-the-job experience.
 I need to observe work habits, communication styles, and relationships between teams.
 For example, some companies operate with a high degree of autonomy, while others place greater emphasis on teamwork.
 During this onboarding phase, observation is essential.